La Trobe University

 If you are a new migrant student or student from a refugee background and hold a permanent Humanitarian visa or Australian citizenship, we have a support program to assist you.

-La Trobe has AccessAbility and Inclusion Advisors at each of our campuses who can help you settle into life at university.
+La Trobe has AccessAbility and Inclusion Advisors who can help you settle into life at university.
 We can also assist you to apply for a place at La Trobe, and with applying for bursaries and scholarships.
-The university offers financial assistance, referrals, support and advice as required.
+The University offers financial assistance, referrals to appropriate services, holistic support, and individualised student advice for your specific circumstances.

 Support and advice for International students